Dentist Job Description: Dentists assess, diagnose and treat problems patients are having with their oral health.

 “When trying to find initial employment in this career, I would recommend working with a dental supply company who specializes in putting new graduates with Dentists looking to hire associates,” London advised.

-As of 2016, the median annual wage for Dentists was $159,770, with the highest 10 percent earning more than $208,00, and the lowest 10 percent earning less than $67,660.
+The median annual wage for Dentists was $159,200, with the highest 10 percent earning more than $208,00, and the lowest 10 percent earning less than $79,670.
 Although Dentist earnings vary based on location, specialty, years in practice and hours worked, the highest paying facilities tend to be the offices of Dentists, the government, the offices of Physicians and outpatient care centers.
 The highest paying state in this occupation is Delaware, followed by North Carolina, Alaska, New Hampshire and Nevada.

 Unions, Groups and Associations